PatrickTangwen/cse15l-lab-reports/index.md

 Hello!
 Welcome to CSE 15L
 ```
 From above, `cat` will print the content of given paths.
 Here, the path refers to `/home/linux/ieng6/cs15lwi23/public/`<br>
 The content in `hello.txt` is the "Hello!
-Welcome to CSE 15L".
+Welcome to CSE 15L".<br>
+Thus,if you want to print the content of a file, just use `cat` + your file path.